gauravav/Clarity/README.md

 ## 🙌 Acknowledgements

 - Built using SwiftUI & SwiftData
-- Icon designed by [your name or tool used]
+- Icon designed by Gaurav
 - Inspired by simplicity and elegance

 ---